Cloud

 3. In the left navigation, choose Security > API Tokens.

-4. Generate a new token with the permissions cnspec needs (read access is sufficient for assessment).
+4. Generate a new token.
+Read access is sufficient for assessment.

 export HCLOUD_TOKEN=your_token_here